haved/DafCompiler/README.md

  - CompilerTests: A folder with a bunch of daf files you'll try to compile
    - By no means advanced tests.
 Will only report compiler errors
  - Specs: contains org mode files for remembering stuff
- - Tools: contains things link an emacs mode for daf
+ - Tools: contains things like an emacs mode for daf
- - Probably belongs in the depths of VC
+ - Probably belongs in the depths of VC:
    - DafLinker: The dafln python script for linking and parsing Linkfiles
    - DafParser: An old java program for parsing outdated, simple daf, and turning it into broken C++ Most attempts at documenting the Compiler are too old to document the current compiler.